Non-abelian Rees construction and pure motives: Applications to pure motives

 \subsubsection{Discussion of the sign conjecture}

-By Deligne \cite{D2}, $\bar\sC$ is tensor equivalent to the category of super-representations of a super group scheme $G$ of finite type.
-On the other hand, by Jannsen \cite{J}, $\bar\sC$ is semisimple.
+According to Deligne \cite{D2}, $\bar\sC$ is tensor equivalent to the category of super-representations of a super group scheme $G$ of finite type.
+On the other hand, According to Jannsen \cite{J}, $\bar\sC$ is semisimple.
 The classification of semisimple categories of super-representations shows that the only non-reductive factors of $G$, if any, are orthosymplectic groups $OSp(1, 2n)$, \cf \cite{W}.

 The sign conjecture for $\sC$ is equivalent to the conjunction of the following two statements:

 S1: $G$ is reductive\footnote{\ie is classical, not super.
 The term `$OSp(1, 2n)$ factor' is made very precise in \cite{W}.}, \ie has no $OSp(1, 2n)$ factor.